zhuolonghao/zhuolonghao.github.io/_posts/2022-08-01-banking-regulation.md

 </a>
 </p>

-Key components in the required capital are explained below;
+Key components are explained one by one;

-1. [G-SIB capital surcharge](https://www.bis.org/bcbs/gsib/index.htm) is the greater of 1) the value considering the bank's size, interconnectedness, cross-jurisdictional activity, substitutability, and complexity, and 2) similar inputs but replaces substitutability with use of short-term wholesale funding.
+1. [G-SIB capital surcharge](https://www.bis.org/bcbs/gsib/index.htm) is additional capital requirement for Global Systemically Important Banks only.
+It considers many factors including bank's size, interconnectedness, cross-jurisdictional activity, substitutability, complexity, and reliance of short-term wholesale funding.

-2. [Stress Capital Buffer (SCB)](https://www.bis.org/review/r190905b.htm) is a concept only for the standardized CET-1 ratio.
-It is a bank-specific buffer based on its most recent stress test results (i.e., the decrease in risk capital ratio under the severely adverse scenario), plus four quarters of planned common stocks dividends.
+2. [Stress Capital Buffer (SCB)](https://www.bis.org/review/r190905b.htm) is a concept of the standardized CET-1 ratio.
+It is a bank-specific buffer based on its four quarters of planned common stocks dividends and the most recent stress test results (i.e., the decrease in risk capital ratio under the severely adverse scenario).

-3. [Capital Conservation Buffer (CCB)](https://www.bis.org/fsi/fsisummaries/b3_capital.htm) is a concept only for the advanced CET-1 ratio, and set at 2.5% of total risk-weighted assets.
-It should be regarded as an additional layer of usable capital that can be drawn down when losses are incurred.
+3. [Fixed Capital Conservation Buffer (CCB)](https://www.bis.org/fsi/fsisummaries/b3_capital.htm) is a concept of the advanced CET-1 ratio.
+It is manually fixed at 2.5% of total risk-weighted assets.

 4. [Countercyclical buffer (CCyB)](https://www.bis.org/fsi/fsisummaries/b3_capital.htm) aims to protect the banking sector from periods of excess aggregate credit growth that have often been associated with the build-up of system-wide risks.
 The CCyB was 0.00% as of March-2022, and can go up to 2.50% at the Fed's discretion.

 ### *SLR*
-[SLR](https://www.davispolk.com/sites/default/files/09.12.14.Supplementary_Leverage_Ratio.pdf) is different from CET-1 ratio b/c it takes into account both on- and off- balance sheet risk exposures (i.e., total leverage exposure) for capital requirement.
-According, the capital cushion is enlarged to all Tier-1 capital.
+[SLR](https://www.davispolk.com/sites/default/files/09.12.14.Supplementary_Leverage_Ratio.pdf) expands to Tier-1 capital and uses total leverage exposure (i.e., on- and off- balance sheet exposures).

 The G-SIB banks must maintain a \> 5% SLR on a consolidated basis.

-Below shows WFC scored SLR at 6.2%, well above the required minimum.
+WFC, for example, has a SLR of 6.61%, above the minimum.

 <p align="center">
 <a href="https://www08.wellsfargomedia.com/assets/pdf/about/investor-relations/basel-disclosures/2022-first-quarter-pillar-3-disclosure.pdf">